Petitions and joint letters

 What is a petition?

-To be considered by Council, a written petition must contain at a minimum the full name, residential or business address, the request of the petition on each page and signatures of no less than 25 valid signatories.
+It must comprise of 25 or more valid signatories, contain at a minimum the full name, residential or business address of each signatory, and the request of the petition must be featured on each page.

 You may use Council's Sample Petition Template(DOCX, 195KB) to help prepare a petition.